-There is a sample application in the codebase which uses this approach, so get hold of the code from github and have a look at the application context file if you are interested.
-The code is in the samples/xml/preauth directory.
+There is a sample application in the samples project which uses this approach, so get hold of the code from GitHub and have a look at the application context file if you are interested.

 10.16.
 Java Authentication and Authorization Service (JAAS) Provider